kamakshii22/BikeShare_Analysis_R/README.md

 ## Files

-- **R Scripts:** Contains scripts for data cleaning, EDA, and analysis.
+- **R Scripts and R Markdown:** Contains scripts for data cleaning, EDA, and analysis And all the insights and inferences from the analysis.
 - **Report:** Comprehensive report detailing the analysis, key findings, and recommendations.

 ## Conclusion